ibrahim85/autoencoder-hyperestimate/README.md

 Generate deep neural auto-encoder based on convolution and max-pool layers to reconstruct images.
 Modify hyper-parameters easily, such as number of layers, amount of filters, ...

-This project is based on Caffe, and runs thanks to Nut.
+This project is based on a [fork of Caffe](https://github.com/matthieudelaro/caffe), and runs thanks to [Nut](https://github.com/matthieudelaro/nut) and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

 ### How To
 First define the parameters of your architecture in `main()` of `src/main.py`, such as: